ordinals/ord/docs/src/guides/testing.md

 ```
 ## Ord Package Manager

 [Ord Package Manager](https://github.com/cypherpunklab/opm) is a simple package manager for ord with an html template engine.
-Provides automation to test and manaage inscribed packages in regtest with recursion.
+Provides automation to test and manage inscribed packages in regtest with recursion.